bsy6766/bsy6766.github.io/README.md

 # bsy6766.github.io
-Github page for my portfolio website
+This is a Github Page repo for my portfolio.

+The website is all static HTML with minimal JS,
+built with the Bootstrap.